-In this blog we will talk the two strategies for converting online visitors; proactive and reactive chatting.
-We will also give our recommendations based on what we have come to find from our experience and results.
+In this blog we explore two strategies for converting online visitors; proactive and reactive chatting and also give our recommendations based on our experience and results achieved with our customers.

 Then your next question might be; who should I target?
 For configuring an automatic message is quite easy, but resources are limited so you want to focus on those online visitors who have the best business potential.